1. Introduction

 strong protections against injection attacks, as architectural decisions might

-make it difficult to coordinate nonce
+make it difficult to coordinate nonce attributes or content hashes

-between inlined scripts and `Content-Security-Policy
+between inlined scripts and `Content-Security-Policy` headers delivered

 forgoing a policy in the first place.
+This can reduce websites' security, increasing

 Signatures might provide an option that satisfies developers' need without additionally complicating deployments.
 In short, if developers can agree with their dependencies on a (set of) signing key(s), they can encode those relatively static constraints in the page’s content security policy, and validate inlined script’s signatures against those known-good keys.
 This provides a proof of provenance for the code in question, allowing developers to ensure the integrity of their supply chain in a dynamic fashion: